clambin/tado-exporter/README.md

 poller:
     # How often we should poll for new metrics
     interval: 15s
+# Section related to the /health endpoint
+health:
+    # Listener address for the /health endpoint
+  addr: :8080
 # Section containing Tado credentials
 tado:
     username: ""
     password: ""
     clientsecret: ""
+# Section for controller functionality
+controller:
+    # How often should controller check for completed tasks
+    interval: 5s
+    tadobot:
+        # When set, the controller will start a slack bot.
+See below for details
+        enabled: true
+        # Slackbot token value
+        token: ""
 ```

 If the filename is not specified on the command line, tado-monitor will look for a file `config.yaml` in the following directories: